lawrencerowland/PS-Chat/README.md

 ```

+# Step 1: Prepare your own documents for chatbot talk to PDF documents

-# Upload your own documents
+## 1.a: Upload your own documents
-Put your documents into ``` ./docs/[cat_name]/ ``` for separate folders.
-The names of [cat_name] will appear as tickboxes so that you can choose one or multiple sources for chatting
+Put your documents into ``./docs/[category_name]/`` .
+Each ``[category_name]`` of subfolder will appear as tickboxes so that you can choose one or multiple categories of sources of PDF document for reference.
+Please create a subfolder inside the ./docs with and carefully name ``[category_name]``, because it will be used for storing your document in the cloud vector database.

-# Upload your own questions
+## 1.b: Upload your own questions
 Create a  ```questions.txt``` file for each category of documents and put each question on a new line.
 Put your example questions in the ``` ./docs/[cat_name]/ ``` folder containing the relevent documents for that set of questions.

-# Set your environment file as .env in the main folder
+# Step 2: Set your environment file as .env in the main folder

 [See below regarding where to find your neo4j, OpenAI and Pinecone keys](#find-your-api-keys).